-We’ve also done button collages, magazine clipping collages, mixed media collages, and more using cardboard.
-It’s the perfect canvas for all types of collage fun!
+We’ve also done other cardboard art collages using buttons, magazine clippings, mixed media, and more.
+Cardboard is the perfect canvas for all types of collage fun!

 When my oldest was a toddler, I wanted a shape sorter but didn’t want to buy another plastic toy.
 So, I drew shapes onto a small cardboard box, cut them out using an exacto knife and ta da!
 Don’t forget to cut out a larger access door.

 By the way, we played with this shape sorter for over 2 years before we got around to painting it.

 Then, one day, the toddler dumped a ton of paint in a bowl while we were working on our neon popsicle stick craft (turn your back for one second…oops!).
 So we gave it a little splash of color.